uditarora/fashion-product-classification/README.md

 - `main.py` contains code to setup experiments, run training and evaluate performance.
 ### Experiments
 - `fashion_classification_small.ipynb` contains code used to obtain the latest results on small dataset.
+- `fashion_classification_full.ipynb` contains code used to obtain the latest results on full dataset.
+- `mt_fashion_classification_full.ipynb` contains code used to obtain the latest results on full dataset with multitask learning model.
 - `visualize.ipynb` contains code to visualize the results of the model.
 - `experiments/metadata_experiments.ipynb` contains code used to evaluate metadata.
 - `experiments/preprocess_small.ipynb` contains code for preprocessing the small version dataset.